stevemckinney/iamsteve/content/blog/0175-bento-layout-css-grid.md

 Bear with me, this may seem a little backwards from what you may be used to with responsive design.
 If these images scale you begin to lose detail—so the aim with `object-fit` is to keep it.
 And by using `object-position` you can align the image more favourably.

+And by setting an `aspect-ratio` on the container it allows more precision for the image size.
+Managing this with @container queries applies the `aspect-ratio` in a better way than @media queries.

 **This does differ for each image.
 The alignment of each image does change.
 A freedom we’re allowed in this demo at least.**

 ## Finishing up
-Well this post is longer than I had anticipated.
-There’s a lot to go through to get through with the slight differences between sections—and that’s why I really enjoy using Tailwind.
+Well this post is longer than I had anticipated—hopefully it’s clear enough to follow.
+There’s a lot to go through to get through with the slight differences between sections—and that’s why I enjoy using Tailwind.
 This could be easily created with components in mind, whether that’s using a React framework or Web Components.

 I’ve also not covered too much in terms of implementing the visual design here—again due to the length of the post.
-But both of these things could make follow up posts.